What sort of person makes a claim?

 Areas of Specialism

-For those whose first language is Portuguese I work with a Portuguese lawyer who is fluent in English and who can translate all documents and interpret at meetings.
+For those whose first language is Portuguese I work with a Portuguese lawyer who is fluent in English and who can translate all documents, interpret at meetings and generally be the first point of contact for clients.

-I have a postgraduate diploma in medical law and have particular expertise in cases involving mental health, mental capacity and the deprivation of liberty safeguards.
+I have a Master’s Degree in medical law and have particular expertise in cases involving mental health, mental capacity and the deprivation of liberty safeguards.
 I have also brought many more straightforward medical negligence cases against hospital trusts and local authorities.